kometen/rusty-psql/README.md

 let op_path = format!("op://Production/AzureKeyVault{}/credentials/url", key);
 ```

 An example of a path can be `op://Production/AzureKeyVaultInvoice/credentials/url`.
+The path can be changed to suit your own
+requirement with the format `op://[vault-name]/[item]/[text-field]/[value]` in 1password.

 Build and run the program